Mayoral elections in Green Bay, Wisconsin

 Nonpartisan elections are currently held every four years to elect the mayor of Green Bay, Wisconsin.
+Wisconsin law provides that no party designation appears on the official ballot for city offices.

 1995

 The 1995 Green Bay mayoral election was held to elect the mayor of Green Bay, Wisconsin.
 It saw the election of Paul Jadin.

 Entering the race as a political unknown, Jadin advanced to the general election from an eight-candidate nonpartisan primary.
 In the general election, Jadin won 55% of the vote.

 1999

 The 1999 Green Bay mayoral election was held to elect the mayor of Green Bay, Wisconsin.
 It saw the reelection of Paul Jadin.

 Jadin became the first mayor in over a half-century to win an election unopposed.

 2003

-The 2003 Green Bay mayoral election was held February 18 and April 1, 2003, to elect the mayor of Green Bay, Wisconsin.
+The 2003 Green Bay mayoral election was held on February 18 and April 1, 2003, to elect the mayor of Green Bay, Wisconsin.
 It saw the election of Jim Schmitt.